 Dot Boughton, Finds Liaison Officer (FLO) for Lancashire and Cumbria, is probably beginning to feel that the same rule applies to Viking silver hoards.
 It was only in April of this year that a hoard of over 90 coins and hacksilver from Barrow-in-Furness, Cumbria was reported to Dot.
 For any FLO, and indeed for the British Museum, which provides expert advice to enable the coroner to hold an inquest into the case (as required under the Treasure Act 1996), this represented a lot of material to work on.
 Not since the discovery of the Vale of York hoard almost five years ago had so many Viking-age artefacts and coins from one find been reported as Treasure.
 A piece of jewellery from the Silverdale Viking hoard Among the many stand-out objects is a coin type none of us had seen before.
-The Silverdale Hoard.
 Visiting.
 Explore.
+Highlights.

 Download a map of the Museum (773KB .pdf) Moving Toys Gallery The Museum's Moving Toys Gallery is divided into four sections – Pushes and Pulls, Springs and Cogs, Circuits and Motors and Look See.
 Find out more Creativity Gallery The Museum's Creativity Gallery is divided into four sections – Imagine, Be Inspired, Explore and Make it Happen.

 Find out more.
 Natural History Museum.
 Visit us.
 Entry is free (There is a charge for some temporary exhibitions) Opening times Last Friday of the month open until 22.30 for Lates, excluding December.

 The Museum is open every day, including Sundays and bank holidays, but closed 24-26 December.
 The Museum's step-free entrance is on Exhibition Road.
 Keep up to date at NHM_Visiting on Twitter Visiting our Museum at Tring?
 For your security, most areas of the Museum are protected by CCTV.
 On entry to the Museum your bags and other personal items will be inspected.
 We apologise for any inconvenience caused.
-What's on From the latest gallery highlights, daily activities and films to special exhibitions and events, find out what’s on for visitors.
-Getting here There are many ways to reach us.
-Temporary exhibitions Explore nature, science, conservation and artistic interpretation in our temporary exhibitions.
+What's on.
+Floor Plans.
+Orange Zone.
+Dinosaurs.
+Meet a terrifying T.rex, unearth Baryonyx bones and inspect the Triceratops skeleton in our world-renowned Dinosaurs gallery.